nathansainsbury/census-data-explorer/readme.md

 ## Field Definitions

-In this section you will find information regarding individual `fields`.
+In this section you will find information regarding the most important individual `fields`.

 - [CLS](fields/cls.md)
 - [GL_EXTENTS](fields/gl_extents.md)